 Queensland stamp duty calculator

-Stamp duty is the government tax levied on property purchases in each state and territory and is known as transfer duty in Queensland.
-It's payable on all transfers of property within the state, but there are discounts available for those buying a home to live in, as opposed to buying an investment property, and a further discount for people buying their first home.
+Stamp duty is a state government tax you pay on property purchases.
+In Queensland, it's known as transfer duty and it's payable on all transfers of property, within 30 days of signing a contract.
+It can add up to tens of thousands of dollars – but there are discounts available for those buying a home to live in (rather than an investment property), and even bigger discounts for people buying their first home.

 Stamp duty calculator